victorliu-sq/PaperWriting/FlashSMP.md

 ## Implementation / Baseline

-To assess performance and illustrate the advantages of our locality-aware implementation of the GS algorithm, we used the state of the art, the sequential GS algorithm and the MW algorithm, as baselines.

-All of them are implemented in in C++.
+To assess performance and illustrate the advantages of our locality-aware implementation of the GS algorithm, we used state-of-the-art algorithms, specifically the sequential GS algorithm and the MW algorithm, as baselines.
+Both were implemented in C++.
 This comparison highlights the optimization of data access patterns in our locality-aware GS implementation.

-Then, we implemented a bunch of parallel verions of GS and MW algorithms to demonstrate Bamboo-SMP's high performance and its superioty over existing algorithms across different scenarios.

-Specifically the parallel MW algorithm was developed for both the CPU using the C++ thread library and the GPU using CUDA.
+Next, we developed several parallel versions of the GS and MW algorithms to demonstrate Bamboo-SMP's high performance and superiority over existing algorithms across different scenarios.
+Specifically, the parallel MW algorithm was implemented for both the CPU using the C++ thread library and the GPU using CUDA.
 Similarly, the parallel GS algorithm was implemented on the CPU.
-These implementations serve as parallel baselines.
+These implementations serve as parallel baselines, providing a robust foundation for comparison.

-Additionally, we implemented the Locality-Aware GS algorithm on both the CPU and GPU.
-This was done to specifically illustrate the effectiveness of the `atomicMin` function and the CPU-GPU hybrid computing system.
-These techniques are integral to the Bamboo System and emphasize its overall performance.
+In addition to the hybrid system used by Bamboo-SMP, we also implemented the Locality-Aware GS algorithm on both the CPU and GPU.
+For the GPU implementation, we created two versions of the Locality-Aware GS algorithm: one using `atomicCAS` as a contrast, and the other using `atomicMin`.
+This was done to specifically illustrate the effectiveness of the `atomicMin` function in resolving contention and enhancing efficiency.

+By incorporating these techniques, we demonstrate that they are essential to Bamboo-SMP and significantly enhance its overall performance.
+The results confirm that the combination of locality-aware optimizations, advanced synchronization methods, and a heterogeneous computing system greatly improves the algorithm's efficiency, showcasing the robustness and superiority of Bamboo-SMP as a comprehensive solution.